SymbolicPathFinder/jpf-symbc/README.md

 ```
 </details>

-You can find commands to run SPF and wit4java at SV-COMP.
+You can find commands to run SPF on other benchmarks and wit4java at SV-COMP.
+Click elements at "status" column, then it will show commands.
 Here is the link : https://sv-comp.sosy-lab.org/2024/results/results-verified/spf.results.SV-COMP24.table.html#/table

 <!-- ### 6.
 Use SPF inside Eclipse
 TODO -->